-- We have previously welcomed the £1.6 billion funding for the replacement of unsafe cladding on high-rise residential buildings in the social and private sectors and the additional £10 million of funding per year for tailored building checks and inspections, but this will not be enough to address level of work needed.
-For example, earlier this year, the G15 (a group of the biggest housing associations in Greater London) has calculated that the total cost of making their collective buildings in scope safe could be as much as £6.9bn. - 3.3 Our submission to the Building a Safer Future called on government to create a building safety fund to support remediation works on existing buildings in scope to ensure that they are compliant ahead of the new regulatory regime.
+- 3.2 While we previously welcomed the £1.6 billion funding for the replacement of unsafe cladding on high-rise residential buildings in the social and private sectors and the additional £10 million of funding per year for tailored building checks and inspections, we know now that this will not be enough to address level of work needed.
+Costs are estimated to be in the region of £16 billion across the social and private rented sector. - 3.3 In addition, we do not believe it is fair and just to transfer the costs of any remedial work to leaseholders (including via a leaseholder loan scheme).
+Government should be looking at alternative measures to fund this work. - 3.4 Our submission to the Building a Safer Future called on government to create a building safety fund to support remediation works on existing buildings in scope to ensure that they are compliant ahead of the new regulatory regime.
 We believe that the government should now review this fund to reflect the true cost of the work required to make buildings safe as many of the current issues are the result of a systemic failure of the previous building safety regulations.